Artryu/Pricing-Negotiation-Intelligence/README.md

 These forces are essentially **negotiators**.

-Your decomposition engine exposed what pricing researchers know:
+decomposition engine exposed what pricing researchers know:

 > Price is an equilibrium of negotiation forces.

-Your model wasn’t just predicting.
+model wasn’t just predicting.
 It was negotiating.

 ---

 ## **Introducing the Negotiation Simulation Engine (NSE)**

-*(This is the core idea your article introduces to the ML world.)*

 Instead of predicting price directly, a Negotiation Simulation Engine generates price by: